LeBlanc Build Guide by baekstra

 Math spoiler section below

 Most champions often have to build accordingly to the game and matchup, but LeBlanc only has to do so to a lesser extent.
-Her main build usually only has few variations, mostly regarding considerations about Zhonya's Hourglass, Abyssal Scepter or the roaming potential of certain items.
+Her main build usually only has few variations, mostly regarding considerations about Zhonya's Hourglass, Abyssal Mask or the roaming potential of certain items.
 I will soon add some more maths at the end of this chapter.

 So without further ado, let's get to the items and why the heck I say they're the best purchases available.
 I show the items in order of purchase, and there is a TL;DR at the end if you can't be bothered to read it all: